 And we can see the extent of managerial power when someone can gain quick access to top decision makers or can get early information about decisions and policy shifts.
 In other words, who can get through to the boss, and who cannot?
 Who is “connected,” and who is not?

 Finally, power is evident when top decision makers seek out the opinions of a particular manager on important questions.
 Who gets invited to important meetings, and who does not?
-Who does the boss say “hello” to when he enters the room?
+Who does the boss say “hello” to when they enter the room?
 Through such actions, the organization sends clear signals concerning who has power and who does not.
 In this way, the organization reinforces or at least condones the power structure in existence.

 The Ethical Use of Power